NishiyaKN/study/README.md

 # study
-Repository created to host projects for studying purposes
+Repository used to host small study projects which does not require a repo of it's own.